asciamanna/asciamanna.github.io/_drafts/applying-agile-to-growing-organizations.md

 ## Incorrectly Slicing Agile Teams

-There are organizations that understand the concept of a cross-functional, vertical team.
-However, as the organization grows they find themselves falling into a trap and building horizontal teams and dependencies between agile teams.
+Even organizations that understand the concept of a cross-functional, vertical team run into trouble.
+As the organization grows they find themselves falling into a trap and building horizontal teams and dependencies between agile teams that should really be independent.

 ### Not Organized by Product or Business Capability

 One mistake that often occurs is that the separate agile teams are organized in a way that a majority of the features requires effort from multiple teams.
 Every new feature becomes a cross-team effort.

-One of the big problems with this approach is that once a feature becomes a cross-agile team effort it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
+One of the major problems with this approach is that once a feature becomes a cross-agile team effort it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
 In order to coordinate across teams project plans are made, designs are determined, deadlines are committed too, etc.
-Very quickly the benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-team feature "correctly" the first time.
+Very quickly the benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.

 ### Searching for Sameness